rev-net/memo/pitch.md

 We think revnets can power millions of startups to become global movements, high net-worth interconnected economies, and retail-owned brands that outcompete traditional private alternatives.

 If we're right, the open internet will win _because_ it best serves creatives, builders, investors, and consumers alike.
+This has clear implications for cryptocurrency economies, social media platforms, and AI models, who each benefit from consumer interaction as much as consumers benefit from having them.

 <!-- TODO: Should we have a graphic here? -->